-Professor of Pharmaceutical Science and Research
+Professor and Interim Chair of Pharmaceutical Science and Research

 Dr. Sehgal has been a faculty at two professional schools teaching a variety of aspects of human and veterinary pharmacology for over 15 years.
 Pharmacology is a classic discipline with an inherently translational nature and Dr. Sehgal believes it should be taught not as “physiology plus drugs” nor as clinical disease management but as the administration of biochemicals to molecular targets in patients.
 He has won student-directed teaching awards at his two previous institutions and looks forward to helping launch pharmacology instruction at MU SOP.